Rob Anders: Provincial politics

 At the provincial level, Anders is a member of the Wildrose Party in Alberta and publicly renewed his membership in the wake of the December 2014 defection of 9 of its MLAs, including party leader Danielle Smith, to the governing Progressive Conservatives.
 Anders expressed interest in running in the Wildrose party's leadership election to choose a successor to Smith after she crossed the floor to join the ruling Progressive Conservatives, however, on January 23, 2015, the Wildrose executive announced that Anders was not qualified to run as he did not meet the minimum 6 month membership requirement and that the party would not be issuing a waiver to permit him to be a candidate.

+Since 2022, Anders has served on the Board of Governors of the Wildrose Independence Party as a Governor at Large.

+In May 2023, Anders was involved in the creation of a new political party, the Solidarity Movement of Alberta.

 Alleged tax evasion

 In 2020, the National Post reported that Anders had been charged by the Canada Revenue Agency for tax evasion.
 Most of the five charges that were laid dated to the period of 1997 to 2015, when he was a member of parliament.
 Anders was scheduled to face trial on tax evasion charges on October 25, 2021.
-On June 6, 2022 the CBC reported that all tax evasion charges against Rob Anders had been stayed.
+On June 6, 2022, the CBC reported that all tax evasion charges against Rob Anders had been stayed.